 Caddo Heights United Methodist Church Endowed Scholarship.
-To ministerial students, who are either a native of Louisiana, or who have lived in Louisiana.
+To ministerial students, who are either a native of Louisiana, or who

 Matthew Leon Campbell Endowed Scholarship.
+Awarded to students demonstrating financial need and scholastic promise.

 Capital One Bank Endowed Scholarship.
 For a student from the Shreveport-Bossier area who is majoring in business and has a high scholastic average.